 Ask your doctor about medicines to prevent travel sickness.

-other stomach problems can be common during travel.
-Often, they're caused by bacteria
+problems can be common during travel.
+Often, they're caused by bacteria or other germs

-or other germs entering the digestive tract, usually from contaminated food or water.
+entering the digestive tract, usually from contaminated food or water.
+Diarrhea is

 more quickly than adults.